 In October 2022, the Company entered into a management agreement (the "Management Agreement") with the Operating Partnership and Bluerock Homes Manager, LLC (the "Manager"), which is an affiliate of Bluerock Real Estate, LLC ("BRE"), pursuant to which the Manager provides for the day-to-day management of the Company's operations.
 Pursuant to the terms of the Management Agreement, the Manager provides the Company with a management team and appropriate support personnel to provide such management services to the Company.
-The Management Agreement requires the Manager to manage the Company's business affairs under the supervision and direction of the Company's board of directors (the "Board").
+The Management Agreement requires the Manager to manage the Company's business affairs under the supervision and direction of the Company's board of directions (the "Board").
 Specifically, the Manager is responsible for (i) the selection, purchase and sale of the Company's portfolio investments, (ii) the Company's financing activities, and (iii) providing the Company with advisory services, in each case in conformity with the investment guidelines and other policies approved and monitored by its Board.
 The Management Agreement expires on October 6, 2024 and will be automatically renewed for a one-year term on each anniversary date thereafter unless earlier terminated or not renewed in accordance with the terms thereof.

 The Company pays the Manager a base management fee (the "base management fee") in an amount equal to 1.50% of the Company's New Stockholders' Equity (as defined in the Management Agreement) per year, as well as an incentive fee (the "incentive fee") with respect to each calendar quarter (or part thereof that the Management Agreement is in effect) in arrears.
-The Company is required to reimburse the Manager for certain expenses and pay all operating expenses, except those specifically required to be borne by the Manager under the Management Agreement.
-The Management Agreement provides that (i) the base management fee and the incentive fee shall be allocated and payable as one half (50%) in C-LTIP Units and the remainder payable in cash or C-LTIP Units, at the discretion of the Board, and (ii) operating expense reimbursements shall be payable either in cash or C-LTIP Units, at the discretion of the Board.
+The Company is required to reimburse the Manager for certain expenses and pay all operating expenses (the "operating expense reimbursement") with respect to each calendar quarter (or part thereof that the Management Agreement is in effect) in arrears, except those specifically required to be borne by the Manager under the Management Agreement.
+The Management Agreement provides that (i) the base management fee and the incentive fee shall be allocated and payable as one half (50%) in C-LTIP Units and the remainder payable in cash or C-LTIP Units, at the discretion of the Board, and (ii) the operating expense reimbursement shall be payable either in cash or C-LTIP Units, at the discretion of the Board.
 The number of C-LTIP Units payable and issued to the Manager for the base management fee, the incentive fee and expense reimbursements will be equal to the dollar amount (of the portion deemed payable in C-LTIP Units) of the fees earned or reimbursement amount divided by the average of the closing prices of the Class A common stock for the five business days prior to issuance.

-For the three months ended March 31, 2024 and 2023, the Company recorded base management fees of \$ 2.1 million and \$1.9 million, respectively.
-For the first quarter 2024, the Company will pay the base management fee to the Manager as one half (50%) in C-LTIP Units and the remainder in cash; for the first quarter 2023, the Company paid the full base management fee to the Manager through the issuance of C-LTIP Units.
+For the three and six months ended June 30, 2024 and 2023, the Company recorded base management fees of \$ 2.2 million and \$2.0 million, and \$4.2 million and \$3.9 million, respectively.
+Commencing with the base management fee for the first quarter 2024, the Company paid, and expects to continue to pay, the base management fee to the Manager as one half (50%) in C-LTIP Units and the remainder in cash; prior to the first quarter 2024, the Company paid the base management fee to the Manager entirely through the issuance of C-LTIP Units.
 There have been no incentive fee expenses incurred during 2024 or the year ended December 31, 2023.